bryanbraun/tiffany.blog/_posts/2019-08-10-prepping-for-a-big-move-day-1.md

 ## First purchases

 I've purchased another ALEX Drawer and soon, probably in the beginning of next month, I am going to be purchasing a KARLBY 98" wooden/wood grain tabletop from IKEA to replace this LINNMON tabletop.
-I'm trying to up my *office space game* by getting a wooden table top, getting *serious* lighting, and cleaning up my cable management, kinda, [MacSparky](https://www.macsparky.com/studio)[^2].
+I'm trying to up my *office space game* by getting a wooden table top, getting *serious* lighting, and cleaning up my cable management, kinda like [MacSparky](https://www.macsparky.com/studio)[^2].

 My inspiration for my current setup was Jeremy Siers: